palasanu/Tensorflow-Flask-Server/README.md

 # Tensorflow/Flask backend
-Two docker conainers, one tensorflow server for predictig the class and a flask server for processing the input.
+Two docker linux conainers, one tensorflow server for predictig the class and a flask server for processing the input.